SDI-SoftwareDefinedInverter/TAPAS/README.md

 + CAN, GPIO, UART, SPI, 2 x QEP (encoder) interface onboard
 + Raspberry-Pi compatible

+### Notice
++ Never exceed 48V operating voltage and ensure correct polarity of the power supply.
+Incorrect polarity will destroy the board.
++ Never short circuit the inverter output.
+This will most likely damage the board.
++ In case of board failiure, disconnect power source immediately.
+Never inhale fumes comming from the board.
++ Never disconnect the power source from the board while in operation, this may damage or destroy the board.

 ### TAPAS pinout
 ![TAPAS PINOUT](images/TAPAS_V1.0%20-%20Pinout.png "Figure1 : TAPAS pinout")